alexhwilliams/blog.teddyhyde.com/_posts/2013-04-03-teddy-hyde-the-no-compromise-extensible-one-handed-jekyll-blog-editor-for-android.md

 # Extensible?

 Hyde transforms in the book and in Teddy Hyde.
-Upload a Yaml file to your repository and customize your editor.
+Upload a JSON file to your repository and customize your editor.